-In the age of hybrid work, the Great Resignation, flexible working hours, we’ve seen millions of Americans leave their jobs for something new.
+In the age of the hybrid workplace, the Great Resignation, flexible working hours, we’ve seen millions of Americans leave their jobs for something new.
 Some are founding companies, others are pivoting to freelance, and still others are switching careers.

 If you have yet to resign, but need a career change and are unsure what to do, stick around.
 We’ve rounded up advice from: